 Health Care for Evacuees

-For non-emergency health information or advice, call 8-1-1 to speak with a health services navigator who can help you find the information you are looking for or connect you with a registered nurse, registered dietitian, qualified exercise professional, or a pharmacist.
+For non-emergency health information or advice, call 8-1-1 to speak with a health services navigator.
+The navigator will help you find the information you are looking for or connect you with a registered nurse, registered dietitian, qualified exercise professional or a pharmacist.

-During a state of emergency, pharmacists are able to provide a drug without a prescription to ensure the health and safety of the public.
+During a state of emergency, pharmacists can provide a drug without a prescription to ensure the health and safety of the public.
 For more information visit the College of Pharmacists of British Columbia – Providing Continuity of Care for Patients during a State of Emergency.

-To find a walk-in clinic in your area, search the FIND Services and Resources Directory or call 8-1-1 to speak with a health services navigator any time of the day, every day of the year.
+To find a walk-in clinic in your area, search the HealthLink BC Directory or call 8-1-1 to speak with a health services navigator.
+Health services navigators are available 24/7, everyday of the year.

-If there is an air quality advisory in your area, and you experience difficulty breathing or you are wheezing, seek medical attention right away.
+If there is an air quality advisory in your area, and you find it is hard to breathe or are wheezing, seek medical attention right away.

 Poor air quality can be harmful to your health, especially for children, older adults, and those with heart and lung conditions.
-For more information about air quality, including current air quality advisories, click on the links below.
+For more information about air quality, including current air quality advisories, see: